Eric Haase Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Royals pitching staff ranks 25th in the league.
+- The Royals pitching staff is 24th in the league with a collective 8.2 strikeouts per nine innings.

-- The Royals have a 5.20 team ERA that ranks 28th among all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.18).

-- Royals pitchers combine to give up 111 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Royals pitchers combine to surrender 111 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- The righty last pitched on Thursday, July 6 against the Cleveland Guardians, when he tossed five innings, allowing one earned run while giving up six hits.
+- The lefty last appeared on Friday, July 7 against the Cleveland Guardians, when he tossed six innings, allowing three earned runs while giving up six hits.

+- In eight games this season, the 26-year-old has amassed a 4.18 ERA and 5.9 strikeouts per nine innings, while giving up a batting average of .240 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.